Emilie Mehl: 2022

 In August 2022, Mehl recognized that Russian vessels posed a potential risk to Norwegian interests.

 Later in August, it was revealed that Mehl had declined the treatment of wounded Ukrainian soldiers in Norway despite the Ministry of Foreign Affairs having approved the request.
 Only weeks later did she give the same response as said ministry did.
 At the same time, Mehl didn't disclose these details when questioned about it in the Storting.
 The Standing Committee on Scrutiny and Constitutional Affairs notified that they would be setting up a hearing for the case, and would be calling Mehl, prime minister Støre and foreign minister Anniken Huitfeldt in for questioning.

 On 17 October, she warned people to be on high alert and report suspicious drone activity.

-Later in October, Mehl ordered a full fact-finding on all institutions that have handled the investigations and judicial proceedings of the Baneheia murders.
-She added that the ministry of justice is now creating a mandate for the fact-finding.
+Later in October, Mehl ordered a fact-finding on all institutions that have handled the investigations and judicial proceedings of the Baneheia murders.

 In October, Mehl also presented Beate Gangås as the new chief of the Norwegian Police Security Service.

 From 31 October, she had six days to answer to parliament; some MPs have said that a recent purchase of Chinese drones from DJI, should have been stopped.
 Previously, in January 2022, the Conservative Party expressed concerns for national security regarding the police's process for acquiring Chinese drones from DJI.
 In response, Mehl called for a meeting with director of police Benedicte Bjørnland later that month.